cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 unchanged from SDF: The info block, the namespace declaration, and the default namespace.
-The mandatory fourth component, the "map", contains the mappings from a SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in the name reference.
+The mandatory fourth component, the "map", contains the mappings from an SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in the name reference.